 5.8.
 INCOME FROM NET SURPLUS CASH/(COST OF NET DEBT)

-"Cost of net debt" (if negative) or "Income from net surplus cash" (if positive) represents the net total of "Expenses associated with net debt".
+"Cost of net debt" (if negative) or "Income from net surplus cash" (if positive) represents the net total of "Expenses associated with net debt" and "Income associated with net debt".

 "Expenses associated with net debt" comprise: